Student Finance

 • Records of untaxed income, such as child support and interest income

 Accepted applicants are strongly encouraged to submit a Free Application for Federal Student Aid (FAFSA) form using Hofstra University's school code 002732 immediately upon acceptance.
 Your FAFSA form and Institutional Financial aid application(s) will be reviewed mid-March.
-Notification of your financial aid package will be sent to your Hofstra pride email address prior to National Decision Deadine (April 30th).
-Access to your pride email account will be granted after the enrollment deposit is received.
+Notification of your financial aid package will be sent to your Hofstra pride email address before the National Decision Deadline (April 30th).
+Access to your Pride email account will be granted after your enrollment deposit is received.

 Applicants accepted after April 30th will have their financial aid package prepared as soon as possible, however, having a completed FAFSA form and Institutional Financial Aid application(s) ensures that your application will be reviewed quickly.